General Description (Rule version 18.1)

 Competitors must assume that unless a modification is specifically permitted then it is strictly prohibited.
 Above all, cars must at all times comply with both the WOF and Motorsport New Zealand (MSNZ) schedule A requirements.

 2.0: Vehicle Eligibility: Entry limited to mass-produce (more than 1000 identical units), four-wheeled vehicles legal for NZ road use at the time of their manufacture.
-Vehicles must be released Pre 1996 and the vehicle’s original, manufacturer-stated curb weight must not exceed 1500kg and engine size must be 2000cc or less, with a maximum of 5 forward gears.
+Vehicles must be manufactured up to and including the year 2000 and the vehicle’s original, manufacturer-stated curb weight must not exceed 1500kg and engine size must be 2000cc or less.
 Cars are to be raced in their original showroom specification.
 Please refer to the website www.2kcupsi.co.nz where there is a list of approved vehicles and years.

 2.0.1: No modifications or additions are allowed to vehicles unless specifically listed in section 2.0.2, 2.0.3 and 2.0.4 below.
 Any other replacement parts must be OEM or OEM equivalent and cannot be of higher performance than factory standard and must retain the same design and functionality (when compared to the standard unit): Examples include;